xsgordon/kubevirt-minishift-demo/README.md

 2. `kubectl`
 3. `virtctl`

+The host system must also be enabled for nested KVM.
 KubeVirt and the Containerized Data Importer will be installed by the demo scripts.

 Usage
 -----